Soldier finds purpose, success in Army Reserve AGR program

 |0

-This work, Soldier finds purpose, success in Army Reserve AGR program [Image 2 of 2], by Maria McClure, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier finds purpose, success in Army Reserve AGR program, by Maria McClure, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.